 - By Ian Roth

-Mayo Clinic Minute: Uncovering universal protection factor (UPF) in clothing
+Mayo Clinic Minute: Uncovering ultraviolet protection factor (UPF) in clothing

 You're heading out the door for a day of fun in the sun with your family.
 You grab the sunscreen because you know a sun protection factor (SPF) of 30 is going to protect your exposed skin from getting sunburned.